We have published quite a few articles on growing mustard microgreens. The reason is we keep finding cool ones to grow.

-I also use the domed method when it is really hot and if I have soil that is still working (composting - yes, I've had commercial potting mixes still composting when I receive it).
+I also use the domed method when the temperatures are hot and if I have soil that is still working (composting – yes, I’ve had commercial potting mixes still composting when I receive it).

 But the domed method has drawbacks too.

 You will see a couple in this article.

 You read Home Microgreens articles because we do the testing for you!
 This article will show you.